The topic of credit repair is a broad one, and while it mostly focuses on recovering from past mistakes, it can also encompass credit creation.

 When a credit bureau investigation fails to remove a negative item we directly raise complaint at banking ombudsman

-It would be inappropriate for Fortune Credit Services or any other firm to promise a particular case outcome during a definitive time frame.
+It would be inappropriate for SVS Fortune Credit Services or any other firm to promise a particular case outcome during a definitive time frame.
 In other words, because so much depends upon third parties like creditors and credit bureaus, and because each client case is unique, we can’t predict whether any specific credit report item will ultimately be corrected.

 What we can promise, however, is to complete the promised work each month — sending appropriate creditor interventions and bureau challenges